National Wetland Condition Assessment:

 SELECTING WETLANDS

-EPA used a statistical sampling approach to select 967 of the wetland sites visited for this assessment.
+The EPA used a statistical sampling approach to randomly select 933 of the wetland sites visited for this assessment.
 This set of sites was used to estimate the condition of the broader population of wetlands across the United States and ensure that survey results were unbiased.
 For more information on statistical surveys, see What Are Probability Surveys? and Selecting a Sampling Design.
 The target population for the NWCA was the set of wetlands in the conterminous United States meeting the definition below.
-In addition to the 967 sites, EPA sampled 89 handpicked wetland sites that were anticipated to reflect low levels of disturbance.
-These sites were evaluated with the 967 from the statistical design to develop indicator metrics and benchmarks but were not used in the estimates of wetland conditions.

 What Wetlands Were Included in This Survey?